hjorthjort/hjorthjort.github.io/_posts/2016-03-08-fuck-ransomware.md

 Be safe.

-[^symlinks]: Although, I'm not sure this is the case.
-It's entirerly possible that the encryption ignores symlinks, to avoid encrypting the same file many times.
-I will be sure to look more at the ransomware source code if I get the chance.
+[^caveat]: Or maybe this doesn't do shit.
+Maybe the ransomwares out there don't follow symlinks to avoid encrypting the same file several times.
+Maybe they use timeouts to avoid spending time on really large files.
+I will be sure to look more at ransomware source code when I get the chance.

 [^unix-recover]: This "stopping damage at some point in the file system" makes me think of this wonderful post: [Unix Recovery Legend][unix-rec], which is about how you save a system that has been halfway destroyed.

 [^setup]: I did mis my dotfiles and vim plugins though, but I didn't want to install my configs, since they are harder to remove than brew installation.